Tartori/gametheory-alquerque/README.md

   - stepping left or right 1 field, if this field is occupied by the opponent and the occupying pawn has moved once. (en passant) The opponent's pawn is killed.
 - The game is won by the player who manages first to get a pawn to the last row on the opposite of the board.

-#### Strategies

-There are various strategies available to choose the best move:
-- Random
-- Simple heuristic
-- Complex heuristic
-- Monte Carlo

-##### Random Choice

-##### Simple Heuristic

-Search is performed by Alpha-Beta-Pruning at a deepness of 4.

-##### Complex Heuristic

-Search is performed by Alpha-Beta-Pruning at a deepness of 4.

-The heuristic evaluation function is based on various considerations:
-- Total pawns:
-  - The more pawns one has compared to the number of pawns the opponent has, the better.
-- Position of one pawn relative to the game board:
-  - The further advanced a pawn, the better.
-  - A pawn that has an unblocked path to the finish line
-    - is great.
-    - is less great, if there is an opponent's pawn in a neighbouring line up ahead and thus could kill our pawn.
-- Position of one pawn relative to our and opponent's other pawns:
-  - A pawn is strong if ...
-    - he can kill another pawn now
-    - without being killed in the next move
-    - without another being killed in the next move
-  - A pawn is safe if ...
-    - he cannot be killed in the next move
-    - he can be killed in the next move but the killer himself can be killed in the move after. (both players loose 1 pawn each)

-##### Monte Carlo

-Search is performed by Alpha-Beta-Pruning at a deepness of 4.

 ### Alquerque ("Original Checkers" / "Urdame")

-#### Game Rules (according to Mr. Eckerle)

 - The game is a simplification of the various versions of Checkers played today.
 - Play happens on a square board of 4 to 8 fields in width and height respectively.